About

 Please see below for more:

-When she began her ‘proper’ artistic journey in 2000, and wanted to paint.
-She did not know why she wanted to paint, only knew she did.
-For as long as she can remember she has drawn, painted and made things, her late father influenced her hugely although he was no great artist (although he could have been); he knew the importance and enjoyed the experience of art.
+When I began my ‘proper’ artistic journey in 2000, I wanted to paint.
+I did not know why I wanted to paint, only knew I did.
+For as long as I can remember I have drawn, painted and made things, my late father influenced me hugely although he was no great artist (although he could have been); he knew the importance and enjoyed the experience of art.

-But instead of painting, during her studies she made films, had conversations, wrote a bit, played around a bit, did collaborative stuff.
-The Arts and Ecology MA she completed in 2008 left her a bit of an anarchist, with a small a.
-She does have strong views about a lot of injustices in this world, a hatred of people who treat others, and this earth, so unkindly.
+But instead of painting, during my studies I made films, had conversations, wrote a bit, played around a bit, did collaborative stuff.
+The Arts and Ecology MA I completed in 2008 left me a bit of an anarchist, with a small a.
+I do have strong views about a lot of injustices in this world, a hatred of people who treat others, and this earth, so unkindly.

-The more she researched, the more upset she became and her art was not her friend anymore.
+The more I researched, the more upset I became and my art was not my friend anymore.

-In 2010 she started to draw and paint more seriously, but was floundering.
-What she wanted to know was – what did she need to say and, more importantly, why?
-In 2013 she started to find a voice, and her narrative and reason for painting.
-She needs her art to give her solace in her world – it is somewhere she retreats to and looks forward to entering, it is a means of communicating that there is still beauty in the world, it is not all bad.
-She is fully aware of what is happening – but she tries her best to give something lovely back to people who are her audience, but actually as importantly, to her!
-We don’t need to live with the horror every day.
+In 2010 I started to draw and paint more seriously, but was floundering.
+What I wanted to know was – what did I need to say and, more importantly, why?
+In 2013 I started to find a voice, and my narrative and reason for painting.
+I need my art to give me solace in this world – it is somewhere I retreat to and looks forward to being in, it is a means of communicating there is still beauty in the world, it is not all bad.
+I am fully aware of what is happening – but I try my best to give something lovely back to my audience, and as importantly to me!

-Joseph Beuys was instrumental in a way of communicating that she aspires to, he founded Social Sculpture.
-In her own small way – if she can influence a mood to be lighter, to encourage someone to look more wonderingly at the colour of the landscape and celebrate their justifiable place within it, and they pass that feeling on, then her job is done.
-Joseph Beuys talked of the butterfly theory – Jane can’t change the world any more than you can, but she can perhaps try to make it a bit better, a bit more joyful.
+Joseph Beuys was instrumental in a way of communicating that I aspire to, he founded Social Sculpture.
+In my own small way – if I can influence a mood to be lighter, to encourage someone to look more wonderingly at the colour of the landscape and celebrate their justifiable place within it, and they pass that feeling on, then my job is done.
+Joseph Beuys talked of the butterfly theory – I can’t change the world any more than you can, but I can perhaps try to make it a bit better, a bit more joyful.

 Jane hopes you enjoy her work – the textures (rough and smooth), the colours (gloomy and bright), the underlying narrative (life is tough but also wonderful).